limefrogyank/winjs-customcontrols/README.md

 winjs-customcontrols
 ====================

 Useful custom controls to use with the open-source WinJS library.
+From Jan 2014, I will be writing everything using Typescript since it is so much easier to use. :)

 CustomFlyout.ts
 ---------------